eyob721/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     -   a function that prints every other character in a string, starting with the first character, followed by a new line.
 -   7-puts_half.c
     -   a function that prints the second half of a string.
+-   8-print_array.c
+    -   a function that prints n number of elements, from an array of integers.

 ## Advanced